 - be unemployed for:

-Although there is no requirement to obtain medical insurance for the length of your OPT, healthcare in the USA is extremely expensive.
-It is advisable to obtain medical insurance for the length of your stay.
-Be aware that your visa may include other conditions depending on your circumstances.
+Although there is no legal requirement to obtain health insurance for the length of your OPT, healthcare in the USA is extremely expensive.
+It is advisable to obtain insurance for the length of your stay in the country.

 When to apply

-This table will help you understand when to apply for your OPT.
+The following table will help you understand when to apply for your OPT.

 OPT category |